modcarroll/wa-migration-script/README.md

 2. Once you have updated the credentials, run the script: `python3 WA_Transfer.py`

+## delete.py

+**DANGER** This script WILL delete every skill in your instance of Watson Assistant.
+ONLY use once you have confirmed that your skills have been properly backed up/migrated.

 ### Note

 This script will NOT migrate logs as Watson Assistant does not currently support importing logs.